A Alvarez, poetry critic and best-selling author, dead at 90

 “People were continually asking me, in so many words, what a literary guy who knew about poetry was doing in joints like these,” he wrote in the memoir “Where Did It All Go Right?” that was published in 1999.
 “I went because I realized very early that I would only get one shot at the planet, so I might as well see for myself what was on offer.”

+On Tuesday, friends and admirers noted Alvarez’s wide-ranging legacy, with some singling out “The Biggest Game of Town” for helping to popularize the World Series of Poker, which he covered in 1981.
+Fellow author and poker fan Jim McManus wrote on his Facebook page that Alvarez’s book “inspired many thousands of amateurs to play in that tournament, and quite a few journalists.”

-His breakthrough work, published in 1971, was his most painfully personal.
+Alvarez’s breakthrough work, published in 1971, was his most painfully personal.
 In “The Savage God: A Study of Suicide,” he traced the history of how society looked upon suicide — from the centuries of being treated as a religious taboo, to glorification by the 19th-century Romantics to the randomness and plain despair of modern times.

 In her lifetime, Plath was little known beyond fellow poets.
 But her fame rose through the 1960s thanks in part to the posthumous release of her “Ariel” poems, many written in a cathartic and devouring rush after her marriage to Hughes collapsed in 1962.
 Alvarez was originally closer to Hughes, but spent more time with Plath after the couple separated and eventually regarded her as the greater talent.